annotation-cache/annotation-cache.github.io/src/pages/vep_cache.md

 layout: ../layouts/Page.astro
 ---

-Since the VEP cache is stored on the cloud, we added an extra layer of organization to the cache.
+Since the VEP cache is stored on the cloud, an extra layer of organization was added.
-The cache is organized by VEP cache version / genome build, and stored in the following format:
+The cache is organized by VEP cache version / genome build cache version.
-Running this command with `--no-sign-request` will allow you to see the contents of the bucket:
+Running this command with `--no-sign-request`, will allow you to see the contents of the bucket:

 ```bash
 aws s3 ls s3://annotation-cache/vep_cache/